jesseopdenbrouw/riscv-rv32/README.md

 ## Description

-The RISC-V microcontroller uses the RV32IM instruction set with the exception of the `FENCE` and `WFI` instructions.
-Exceptions and interrupts are supported. `ECALL`, `EBREAK` and `MRET` are supported.
+The RISC-V microcontroller uses the RV32IM instruction set.
+Exceptions and interrupts are
+supported. `ECALL`, `EBREAK` and `MRET` are supported. `WFI` acts as a no-operation (`NOP`).
 Currently only machine mode is supported.
 We successfully tested a complex program with interrupts and exceptions and implemented a basic syscall library usable with the `ECALL` instruction as provided by the GNU C compiler for RISC-V.
 `sbrk`, `read`, `write`, `times` and `gettimeofday` are supported.
 The External (system) Timer is implemented and generates an interrupt if `time` >= `timecmp`.
-Th processor can handle up to 16 fast local interrupts.
+The processor can handle up to 16 fast local interrupts.
 Read from ROM, RAM and I/O require
 2 clock cycles.
 Writes require 1 clock cycles.
 Multiplications require 3 clock cycles, divisions require 16+2 clock cycles.
 Jumps/calls/branches